Hospice Voices: Lessons for Living at the End of Life

 - December 24, 2013

-A touching memoir of the author's time as a hospice volunteer that reveals his own journey of personal growth.
+A touching memoir about death that reveals the author's own journey of personal growth.

 Even though author Eric Lindner has lived a Hemingwayesque life schmoozing with U.S. presidents, fighting bulls in Spain and dealing with Russian oligarchs, the most fascinating people he’s ever met have been given a terminal diagnosis and live in a semi-rural county in Virginia.
 Lindner’s touching memoir of his time as a hospice volunteer reveals his own journey of personal growth and gently encourages the reader to engage in this noble endeavor.